tomiwaAdey/awesome-gaussian-splatting/README.md

 # Awesome Gaussian Splatting

-A curated list of awesome Gaussian Splatting papers, inspired by awesome-computer-vision.
+A curated list of awesome Gaussian Splatting resources, inspired by awesome-computer-vision.

 ## Table of Contents